 - Past or present alcohol or drug dependence

 - Past or present mental disorder.

 You must have left the property to care for that person, (i.e. you cannot have moved anywhere else in between leaving the property and moving to care for that person).

 when you moved.

 whom you are caring for

 you must confirm whether the move is permanent

-The council reviews this exemption periodically during the year to ensure our records are up to date.
-However, you are legally obliged to tell the council within twenty-one days of any changes that may affect the reduction (ie someone moves in, or you sell the property).
+The council reviews this exemption periodically during the year to ensure our records are up to date; however, you are legally obliged to tell the council within 21 days of any changes that may affect the reduction (ie someone moves in, or you sell the property).